Mathias-SantAnna/lotr-collectibles/README.md

 2. Use **Code Institute Template**, put the repository name and click Create Repository making sure to select public<br><br>
 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/version-control/version-control2.png)

 3. Open the repository with [Gitpod](https://www.gitpod.io/) which is my Integrated Development Environment (IDE).
-Initialization, including initial commit, is done using the Code Institue Template, thus there is no need to do `git init` command when open IDE, or to use `git push -u origin main` command for my first commit. `gitignore` file, which is highly crucial for the project and contains certain secret information.
+Initialization, including initial commit, is done using the Code Institute Template, thus there is no need to do `git init` command when open IDE, or to use `git push -u origin main` command for my first commit. `gitignore` file, which is highly crucial for the project and contains certain secret information.
 It is made using a Code Institute template, so it is not necessary to develop it, however, it is verified to include files such as pycache, *.sqlite3, env.py etc<br><br>
 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/version-control/version-control3.png)

 — **Commitments** —